Frequently Asked Questions

 Can I get my glasses the same day as my exam?

 The Eyemart optical lab is located onsite.
-Eyemart can make over 90 percent of the glasses the same day, including sunglasses, no-line bifocals and high power lenses.
-Often times you can walk out the door with your new glasses in less than an hour.
+Eyemart can make over 90% of the glasses they offer in the same day, including sunglasses, no-line bifocals, and high power lenses.
+Oftentimes, you can walk out the door with your new glasses in less than an hour.

 How much are eye exams without insurance?

-Exams without insurance coverage are very affordable -- they start at $60 for glasses and $105 for contact lenses.
+Exams without insurance coverage are very affordable—they start at $69 for glasses and $119 for contact lenses.